abhi9317/personal-hugo-website/content/authors/admin/_index.md

   url: https://www.iamecon.com/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include the economics of non-humans, such as animals and artificial intelligence.

 # Interests to show in About widget
 interests:
+- Economics of Animals
-- Artificial Intelligence
+- Economics of Artificial Intelligence
-- Computational Linguistics
-- Information Retrieval

 # Education to show in About widget
 education: